SaladTechnologies/mds/inference-server/README.md

 Requests are placed into a Janus queue, which ensures thread-safe communication between the asynchronous FastAPI handlers and the synchronous batch processing thread.
 Additionally, thread-safe events are used for synchronization between the main and batch processing threads.

-Compared to the Flask version, this implementation utilizes only two threads, significantly reducing multithreading scheduling overhead and optimizing parallel execution efficiency.
+Compared to the Flask server version, this implementation utilizes only two threads, significantly reducing multithreading scheduling overhead and optimizing parallel execution efficiency.

 To further enhance performance, the application can be optimized by using two separate processes: one for handling CPU and I/O-bound tasks, and another dedicated to GPU inference.
 This process-based architecture can minimize contention for resources and improve scalability, resulting in a more efficient and responsive system.